williamDalston/esoteric/README.md

 ---

+*By Will A. For Iamê M.*

 *"Re-enchant daily life.
 Create spiritual collectibility.
-Build safe, meaningful social bonds offline."*
+Build safe, meaningful social bonds."*